If you run a website that relies on content to attract new visitors and keep them engaged, you’re faced with a variety of challenges.

 With your settings configured, click “Start Test” and you’re ready to go.
 From there Thrive Headline Optimizer will redirect you a summary page that displays the following information:

 - Views – How many people actually saw your post title

 - Engagements – A visitor enters the single-post page after seeing the headline (excluding off-site sources).
 This action also excludes them from future engagements on that post

 - Engagement Rate – Your overall engagement rate

 - A list of content with currently active tests

 Individual test results can be found by clicking on each test.
 The test screen shows engagement rates graphed over intervals that include daily, weekly and monthly.There is also

 There is also an easy to interpret summary that shows all the relevant data for each individual headline.
 As well, there is an indicator at the bottom that lets you know the winner will be selected automatically once all criteria are fulfilled.

 Thrive Themes support has always been good as far as I am concerned.
-Their forums are full of support requests — response times and resolutions never seem to be a problem.
+Support is managed via a forum – response times and resolutions never seem to be a problem.